FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 ### Manual Interruption via Controller

-- To momentarily pause the robot's activities, the `Stand` button on the Control APP interface should be pressed.
+- To momentarily pause the robot's activities, press the `Stand` button on the Control APP interface.
 - Activating this button causes the robot to cease its current operation and, if it was standing, to maintain that posture.
 This approach offers a controlled means to momentarily halt the robot's actions without powering down the entire system.

 ### Emergency Shutdown

-The Emergency Stop switch is employed under urgent conditions to immediately halt all robot operations, primarily for safety purposes.
+Press the Emergency Stop switch under urgent conditions to immediately halt all robot operations, primarily for safety purposes.
 Such situations might include:

 - Unusual or unexpected robot movements, like incorrect velocities or trajectories.
 - When disassembly or maintenance is underway, necessitating a cessation of movement for safety.